We’re going a little bit out on a limb today.

 Sarah: If you want a Lamborghini, get it yourself.

 THAT’S MY GIRL.

 I don’t recommend you buy your 10-year-old an Eminem CD and turn ’em loose.
 Far from it.

 As relaxed as I am about music, there are songs that absolutely don’t get ANY airplay in our family, both of his and of other popular artists.

 The thing is, even if you never listen to a single Eminem song, I think there’s a lot of room for discussion in your family based on some of the themes from his music.

 - What do you think about the amount of drug use among teens?

 - Why do you think some people are more susceptible to suggestions of violence in music, video games and movies than others?

 - What kinds of stories are told in the music you like?
 Do you tend to like music whose stories represent things you’re familiar with, or things you’re not?
 (I could talk about this idea for hours; as a professional writer, I’m a storyteller at heart, and the stories in songs are almost always what attract me, usually in an even mix of “This helps me understand something I wouldn’t otherwise” and “This reflects me, who I am and what I’ve experienced.”)

 I’d love to hear your thoughts on these issues in particular in the comments, especially if you’re open to talking about them with your kids.
-These are the kinds of conversations that, while tough to have, really help me see Sarah’s maturity level as well as her own moral compass, which is as true as any I’ve ever seen in a 14-year-old, and I hope you’ll have them in your family as well.
+These are the kinds of conversations that, while tough to have, really help me see Sarah’s maturity level as well as her own moral compass, which is as true as any I’ve ever seen in a teenager, and I hope you’ll have them in your family as well.